trtoledo/Unit2.TemperatureConverter.Starter/README.md

 ## Instructions

-1. Fork this repository and then clone it down to your own computer.
+1. Create a new repository by using this starter repo as a template.
+2. Clone down your version.
-2. Open the project in VS Code.
+3. Open the project in VS Code.
-3. Live serve `index.html`.
+4. Live serve `index.html`.
 You should be greeted with a prompt.
-4. Complete the functions described in `index.js`!
+5. Complete the functions described in `index.js`!

 ## Submission